ArloL/eclipse-projects/README.markdown

-# Arlo's Eclipse projects
+# Arlo's Eclipse project catalog

-This is a Eclipse project catalog for the Eclipse Installer.
+This is my project catalog for the Eclipse Installer.
 Add it to your Installer by adding this line to `eclipse-inst.ini`:

 ```